Căpitan Nicolae Lascăr Bogdan-class torpedo gunboat: Construction and specifications

 Twelve boats were planned as part of the 1899 naval programme, but this was reduced to 8.
 The boats were built at the Thames Iron Works in the United Kingdom from 1906 to 1907 and delivered through inland rivers.
 Each boat measured 30 meters in length, with a beam of 4 meters and a draught of 0.8 meters.
 Normal displacement amounted to 45 tons, growing to 51 tons for a full load.
 Power plant consisted of two compound engines powering two shafts, generating 550 hp which resulted in a top speed of 18 knots.
 Each vessel could carry up to 7.6 tons of fuel.
 With a full complement of 20, each of the boats was armed with one 47 mm Skoda gun, one 6.5 mm Maxim machine gun and two spar torpedoes, as well as torpedo dropping gear amidships.
 The sides and deck were protected by bulletproof armor.

 Career

 The eight vessels were classed as river torpedo boats, and served as such during the First World War as part of the Danube Division.
-Căptian Mărăcineaunu was mined and sunk at the end of 1916.
+Căpitan Mărăcineaunu was mined and sunk at the end of 1916.
 By 1940 three boats remained, Căpitan Romano Mihail, Locotenent Dimitrie Călinescu and Maior Gheorghe Șonțu.
 Before the war the three were fitted with a 300 mm depth charge thrower.
 Their 6.5 mm machine gun was also replaced by a German 20 mm autocannon.

 The three remaining ships were captured by the Soviet Union in 1944 and incorporated into the Danube Flotilla as SKA-754, SKA-755, and SKA-756, and were used to guard the port of Izmail.
 They would be returned to Romania in September 1945.